Talking to Your Roommate about Type 1

 We all know that as people with diabetes, we display certain symptoms and behaviors when our blood sugar levels get too low or high.
 Talking to your roommate about what to expect when you are low or high is important.

 - Explain the differences between low blood sugar and high blood sugar, what causes them, and what’s happening in your body.

 - Let them know how your behavior differs when you become low or high.

 - Explain that you may need your space when treating a low or suffering from a high, and reassure them that it is never personal!

 Although it is always best to call 911 and let medical professionals deal with any emergency situation, there are a few things that you could advise your roommates to do in case of an emergency.

-- Let them know where you keep your quick sugar (juice, glucose tabs, candy…) so that they can quickly retrieve them for you
+- Let them know where you keep your quick sugar (juice, glucose tabs, candy…) so that they can quickly retrieve them for you if needed.

-- Go over the instructions of your emergency Glucagon kit with your roommates, in case of a worst case scenario.
+- Go over the instructions of your emergency glucagon kit with your roommates, in case of a worst-case scenario.